rkopsch/vscode-cmsis-debugger/README.md

 - The [Open-CMSIS-Pack](https://www.open-cmsis-pack.org/) project includes the CMSIS Debugger extension.
 - [Eclipse® CDT.cloud™](https://eclipse.dev/cdt-cloud/) hosts a number of components and best practices for building customizable web-based C/C++ tools.
-- [pyOCD](https://pyocd.io/), a Python based tool and API for debugging, programming, and exploring Arm Cortex® microcontrollers.
+- [pyOCD](https://pyocd.io/), a Python-based tool and API for debugging, programming, and exploring Arm Cortex® microcontrollers.
 - [GDB](https://www.sourceware.org/gdb/), the debugger of the GNU Project.